andersonb97/RockinRobin/README.md

 The purpose of this document is to demonstrate my skills in machine learning and natural language processing.
 My research question is, "Can tweets about a particular company can be used to predict if that company's stock price will have increased or decreased from the innital opening price by the end of the day?"

-This project contains steps and information regarding my Data Collection, Cleaning, EDA, Variable Creation, and Modeling.
+This project contains steps and information regarding my analysis including:
+* Data Collection
+* Cleaning
+* EDA
+* Variable Creation
+* Modeling

 ### Data Collection